ccng830/lsml2_final_project/README.md

 <a href="https://colab.research.google.com/drive/1BQn7YQLfj5yJzhJfofESoc-8IaSr_RkG"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"></a>

-In model training part, I use colab to train my model, you can use my colab notebook to reproduce the results.
+In model training part, I used colab to train my model, you can use my colab notebook to reproduce the results.

 ### Dataset